polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 To add the RPC API extension to the outer node:

-1. Open the `node/Cargo.toml` file in a text editor and add the dependencies sections to import the Contracts and Contracts RPC crates
+1. Open the `node/Cargo.toml` file and add the dependencies sections to import the Contracts and Contracts RPC crates.

    For example:

    ```toml